miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 + Thirteen props in Empire hotel and four in Venture Tower.
 + Twenty-four props in tattoo shop and seven props in Tsengs.
 + Two props at junkyard and three in Foxy Boxes and Chinatown.
-+ One prop on each hub, one downtown, diner, Zhao's and Skyeline.
 + Twenty-four props in netcafe and nineteen at Society of Leopold.
++ One prop on each hub, downtown, diner, Zhao's and two at Skyeline.
-+- Two props at Gimble's and four at observatory.
++- Six props at warrens and two at Society of Leopold.
-+- Six props at warrens and two at Leopold Society.
++- Two props at Gimble's, four at observatory and one in SM.

 Moved items:
 + Moved Galdjum from Warrens into Skyeline haven.